-If an incident occurs at field, please notify your Faculty Liaison.
+If an incident occurs at your field placement, please notify your Faculty Liaison.

 Student Injury

 The University provides liability insurance for all students in field.
 This does not cover personal injury.
 If a student is injured in field, coverage for care should be provided for by their private healthcare insurance.